Learning Module

 Retributivist Justifications of Punishment

-By the end of this lesson, you will be able to:
+By the end of this lesson, you will be able to do the following:

-- Describe the retributivist justification of punishment
+- Describe the retributivist justification of punishment.

-- Classify and assess arguments for and against retributivism
+- Classify and assess arguments for and against retributivism.

 Watch